 You can lose a battle as long as you win the war

-I work over 70 hours a week… each and every week.
-It’s not because I have to, but instead I love what I am doing.
-Most of my work hours are filled up with doing actual work, which means I don’t get to think about the company’s overall strategy too often.
+I work over seventy hours a week, each and every week.
+It’s not because I have to, but because I love what I am doing.
+Most of my work hours are filled with doing actual work, which means I don’t get to think about the company’s overall strategy very often.

-The market place we are in is big enough for multiple players and we need to focus on our long run vision, as that will help us win the war.
+The market place we are in is big enough for multiple players, and we need to focus on our long-term vision as that will help us win the war.
 Just like any other company, we won’t win all of our battles, but as long as we come out ahead in the long run, we will be fine.
-And the holidays are great times for me to think about our overall strategy, which will help us win the war.
+The holidays are a great time for me to think about our overall strategy, which will help us win the war.

 I hate paying taxes, but we all have to pay them so we can have things like roads, schools, police officers, etc. I don’t really have a problem paying taxes, but doing my taxes isn’t an easy task.

-Even though I spend all my time on KISSmetrics, I am still own of a handful of companies, am an investor in around 30 Internet companies, and I have a handful of offline investments that provide cash flow.
-Plus if you include things like stocks, bonds, and hedgfunds, my taxes get a bit tricky.
-And once my accounts figure out my income, they then have to figure out what to depreciate, and write off.
+Even though I spend all my time on KISSmetrics, I still own of a handful of companies, am an investor in nearly thirty Internet companies, and have a handful of offline investments that provide cash flow.
+Plus, if you include things like stocks, bonds, and hedgfunds, my taxes get a bit tricky.
+Once my accountants figure out my income, they then have to figure out what to depreciate and write off.

-I have a great bookkeeper, CPA, and even tax attorney, but there is still a lot of work to be done on my end.
-Just because you pay smart people to handle your money, it doesn’t mean that they can do everything for you.
-You yourself need to help them think of tax savings strategies as well as double check all the numbers so you don’t get in trouble from the Government.
+I have a great bookkeeper, CPA, and even a tax attorney, but there is still a lot of work to be done on my end.
+Just because you pay smart people to handle your money doesn’t mean that they can do everything for you.
+You yourself need to help them think of tax saving strategies as well as double check all the numbers so you don’t get in trouble with the Government.

 Learn from your first, earn with your second, give back with your third

-I lost of lot of money with my first startup because I made many mistakes.
-I was lucky enough to make money from my second startup and I am currently working on my third.
+I lost a lot of money with my first startup because I made many mistakes.
+I was lucky enough to make money from my second startup, and I am currently working on my third.
 I still want to make a lot more money, but I’ve learned that it is important to give back.

-I’m here today because other entrepreneurs helped me out when I needed it and they didn’t ask for anything in return.
+I’m here today because other entrepreneurs helped me out when I needed it without asking for anything in return.
 From giving me free advice to handing me business deals, they did whatever it took to make sure I did well.

-For me it’s very rewarding to help others out just like you may have helped me when I first got started.
+For me, it’s very rewarding to help others just like you may have helped me when I first got started.